Country Lads

 Country Lads is a 1941 New Zealand patriotic propaganda film.
 It was produced by the National Film Unit for the New Zealand war effort.

 Synopsis

-Adolf Hitler referred to New Zealand soldiers as 'poor, deluded country lads'.
-This film shows the pride of Kiwi troops, and emphasising ordinary men and women from all walks of life taking up the call serve.
-'Country Lads' shows the impact of war on the society of New Zealand in the 1940s.
+Adolf Hitler had referred to New Zealand soldiers as "poor, deluded country lads".
+Country Lads shows the pride of Kiwi troops, emphasising ordinary men and women from all walks of life taking up the call to serve.
+It shows the impact of war on the society of New Zealand in the 1940s.
 The dockside goodbyes to loved ones are still poignant today.

 Production

-This was the first production released by the newly reorganised National Film Unit.
+Country Lads was the first production by the newly reorganised National Film Unit.